davy-jacquemard/wp-huawei-watch/wp-content/plugins/folders/readme.txt

 Step 3: Create new folders and drag & drop elements into your new folders

 == Frequently Asked Questions ==

+= Is there a folder limit? =
+No. you can create as many folderes as you wish!

 = Is there a time limit for the free plan? =
 No. you can use the free plan as long as you want.